How to find a commit that introduced a specific change with Git Bisect

 Although using git-bisect like this is useful, the real power comes with

 git bisect run, which can search the repository automatically.
 You just need to provide a script that will decide whether certain revision is good or bad.
 You can find more information in the git-bisect documentation.

 Need more clarity when working with Git?
-Code management is one of the chapters of my upcoming book Efficient Developer, along with other software development topics.
+Code management is one of the chapters of my book Efficient Developer, along with other software development topics.

 I cover different ways to look at version control systems, build automation, code integration, or even how to analyze codebases to discover problems.